-The FETP, B trainees are selected objectively by their performance.
-Selection initially focused on government physicians and later included veterinarians.
+The FETPB trainees are selected objectively by their performance.
+Selection initially focused on government physicians and later included veterinarians and physicians of the Army Medical Corps, Bangladesh.
 The program provides both basic-level field epidemiology Frontline training and two-year Advanced training to chosen fellows with the goal of training and sustaining a highly skilled public health workforce in Bangladesh.
-Trainees spend 20 percent of their time in a classroom and 80 percent in field placement.
-The FETP, B program is affiliated with University of Dhaka to confer a master's of applied epidemiology degree upon completion of FETP, B.
+Bangladesh is planning to start a one-year FETP intermediate program for health managers of sub-districts and districts in 2021.

 FETPB trainees spend 20 percent of their time in a classroom and 80 percent in field placement.
 The FETPB program is affiliated with the University of Dhaka for physicians and with the Sher E Bangla Agricultura University (SAU) for veterinarians to confer a Master's (MSc.) of Applied Epidemiology degree upon completion of FETPB- Advanced training.
 Since 2013, seven cohorts were enrolled, and five completed their training.

 During fellowship, services provided by the trainees include outbreak investigations, strengthening surveillance systems through evaluations and managing ongoing or new systems, providing evidence for data-driven public health decisions, consulting on epidemiologic methods, and training in surveillance and outbreak response for community health workers.